Pierre de Vieille-Brioude

-Pierre de Vieille-Brioude (c.
-1200 – after 1242, Margat Castle), or Vieille-Bride, was a nobleman from Auvergne who was the eighteenth Grand Master of the Knights Hospitaller between 1240 and 1242, succeeding Bertrand de Comps.
+Pierre de Vieille-Brioude (or Vieille-Bride; c.
+1200 – after 1242) was a French nobleman from Auvergne who was the eighteenth Grand Master of the Knights Hospitaller between 1240 and 1242, succeeding Bertrand de Comps.
 He was succeeded by Guillaume de Chateauneuf.

 Career

 The first mention of Pierre de Vieille-Brioude as brother dates from February 1216.
 He became Grand Commander (Grand Précepteur de l'Hospital) between 18 July 1237 and April 1239.
 He succeeded Bertrand de Comps as Grand Master of the Order between the end of 1239 and 1240.

 Battle of Gaza

 In 1239, during the Barons' Crusade, de Vieille-Brioude accompanied Theobald I of Navarre who left France with 1,000 to 1,500 French knights for the Holy Land.
 He had had his hand forced by his traveling companions against the advice of de Vieille-Brioude, representing the Hospitaller and the Knights Templar and Teutonic Knights, to march on Gaza to fight the sultan of Damascus, al-Salih Ismail.
 At the Battle of Gaza on 13 November 1239, he suffered such a bloody defeat that de Vieille-Brioude and the Templar Grand Master Armand de Lavoie had, with great difficulty, dissuaded Theobald from attacking the next day at the risk of turning a defeat into a rout.
 He fell back to Jaffa and Ascalon.

 But in the summer of 1240, de Vieille-Brioude gave consideration to the proposal of al-Salih Ismail who wanted to reconquer Damascus.
 He offered the Franks the restitution of Safed, Beaufort Castle, the territories between Sidon and Tiberias, and those below the Jordan.
 Contrary to Bertrand de Comps' opinion, but with the agreement of the Templars, he took possession of these places.
 He had allied himself with his remaining forces, in the absence of the Hospitallers and a large number of Crusaders, with al-Salih Ismail, who was to be defeated in his reconquest of Damascus.
 Theobald then fell back to Ascalon, implementing new fortifications, and leaving the Holy Land in September 1240.